Customer Service Questions

 Homeowners who are watering outdoors need to be aware that it has the potential to significantly increase their monthly water bill.
 If you have an irrigation system, please make sure you know how often your system is coming on and how long it is running.
 Did you know that just one broken or missing sprinkler component could waste as much as 1,000 gallons of water per week?
 For more tips on checking your irrigation system click here.

-How do I get on HCWA's Approved Contractor's list?
+How do I get on HCWA's Approved Contractor list?

-You will need to complete the Contractor Application and submit to the Engineering Department (contact# 770.914.3688) for review and if approved you will be notified.
+You will need to complete the Contractor Application and submit it to the Engineering Department for review and if approved you will be notified.

 Is there water and/or sewer available on a property?

-Where can I find information about Plan Review and Inspection Fees?
+Where can I find information about permit fees?

-Click here to download the Plan Review & Inspection Fee schedule.
+Click here to view our Permit Fee schedule.

 Where can I find Henry County Water Authority’s Standards and Specifications?